Leo-Simpson/c-lasso/paper/paper.md

 The available problem formulations *R1-C2* require different algorithmic strategies for efficiently solving the underlying optimization problem.
 We have implemented four algorithms (with provable convergence guarantees).
 Those algorithms originally exist for standard regression (formulation [*R1*](#R1)), but we have adapted it to different formulations when it was possible, for example, using the mean-shift formulation [@Mishra:2019] for Huber regression.

+- Path algorithms (*Path-Alg*) :
+The algorithm uses the fact that the solution path along &lambda; is piecewise-affine as shown, in [@Gaines:2018].

+- Douglas-Rachford-type splitting method (*DR*) :
+This algorithm is based on Doulgas Rachford splitting in a higher-dimensional product space [@Combettes:2020; @Muller:2020].

+- Projected primal-dual splitting method (*P-PDS*) : This algorithm is derived from [@Briceno:2020] and belongs to the class of proximal splitting algorithms.

+- Projection-free primal-dual splitting method (*PF-PDS*) : This algorithm is a special case of an algorithm proposed in [@Combettes:2011] (Eq.4.5) and also belongs to the class of proximal splitting algorithms.

 The python syntax to use an algorithm different than recommanded is the following :
 ```python
 problem.numerical_method = "Path-Alg"